Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 -DDISABLE_DEPRECATED=ON: Disable deprecated code in the build.
 ```

-Some of these flags can be removed or turned off if you want to boost the compile time.
+Some of these flags can be removed or turned off if you want to boost the compile time or
+if you don't want certain features in the final compiled QGIS.
 Checkout more configuration
 flags [here](https://github.com/qgis/QGIS/blob/master/INSTALL.md#371-available-compilation-flags).

-Overall the above series of commands can take a while to finish depending on how powerful the used PC, especially
+Overall the above series of commands can take a while to finish depending on how powerful the used PC,
-the build steps after the build is done, installation process using Ninja tool shouldn't take too long.
+after the build is done, installation process using Ninja shouldn't take too long.

 ### 6. Run QGIS from the build
 After the build is successfully, run the compiled QGIS application from the container to verify
 the installation and open the compiled QGIS application.

-Using the xhost command setup the Desktop for allowing the Docker tool to control access to the X11 display
+Use the xhost command to allow the Docker container to control access to the X11 display
 and enabling using the built QGIS binary `qgis` from inside the container to launch the application.

 ```bash